 I am frequently asked this question by those who are new to the birdwatching community.
 I have an easy answer if they are looking for their first field guide.
 The list grows if they are looking for even better reference material.
 How much does it grow?
 I have an industrial-style shelving unit capable of holding several hundred pounds.
 It holds books.
 I have field guides and references for every manner of animal and plant in North America, Central America, South America, Africa, and more!
 I have spent 20+ years curating my library of field guides for birds, reptiles, amphibians, and insects.
 So, instead of telling you to spend over a decade of your life (and too much money) sifting and sorting through hundreds of books for the right field guides, I am going to provide my top guides for the world of birdwatching.
 The guide links below lead to Amazon offerings.

 Oh, and before we start, there are apps out there to help too.
 There is even an app that will identify bird photographs for you, but where is the flocking fun in that?
 Stupid apps taking away all the fun.
 (Kidding, these are great new tools to use.)

 The Best Field Guides for Birdwatching

-A good general field guide must have high-quality graphics or photos.
+A good general field guide for birds must have high-quality graphics or photos.
 It also needs to help bring attention to the most useful ID points.
 The writing style also needs to be easily understood by those who are not familiar with bird terminology.
 I have two recommendations for the best overall field guides and two pocket-sized field guides for birdwatchers who are new to the hobby: